9ae/bellave/Sun and Moon/script.md

 Diane: *nods* I'm sorry.
 I shouldn't have, even if that were the case.

+*The shadow dancers fade and we come back into focus with Elanor and Kai in the room*

 `Elanor confronts Ken`

- Elanor: it's just... we were going to work things out.
-He finally agree to see counseling together.
+Kai: So Diane confirmed your suspicious...

+Elanor: *nods* that night I told Ken, that I knew everything.

+Kai: Did he try to deny it?

+Elanor: No, *smiles* he got on his knees and begged me to forgive him.

+Kai: Forgiveness is yours to give, not for him to ask for.

+Elanor: There was a part of me that wanted to use this as an excuse to get a divorce.
+But he's the only love I've never known, so maybe it's worth a fight.
+He even agree to see counseling together.

 Kai: Uh no, not the one next door?
 She's a quack, just skip the formalities and go see the one in the basement if you really want to fix your marriage.

+Elanor: If only we knew that sooner... so we really tried to work things out.
+I told him to never see Diane again.

+# S: Diane

+Diane: That night Ken called me four times.
+The first three times, I let it go to voicemail.
+I knew what was coming.

+Kai:  Why did you finally answer.

+Diane: I guess I wanted closer.
+Even if I knew why, I still needed to hear the words from him.
+*holds the veil on her hat over her eyes* he said he wanted to give me back my things.

+# S: Elanor

+Shadow Elanor: *looks over a Pucca & Garu dufflel bag* So that's everything?

+Shadow Kens: *nods*

+Elanor: After I give her back her things, I think great this woman will be out of our lives.

-`Elanor w/ Diane's stuff`
+- [ ] Elanor w/ Diane's stuff

-Kai: Did you kill Kenji Ishida?
+> Kai: Did you kill Kenji Ishida?
+>

-Elanor: *looks down and diverts her gaze* It was an accident
+> Elanor: *looks down and diverts her gaze* It was an accident

 # Intermission